Davsan88/guidesAndNotes/aws_practitioner.md

 AWS provides programmatic access to pricing information through APIs, allowing you to integrate cost management and optimization into your applications and workflows.

 Understanding these billing and pricing tools helps you manage your AWS costs effectively, ensuring that you stay within budget and optimize your spending.

+## Security

+### Defense-In-Depth

+Defense-in-Depth is a multi-layered security strategy that involves implementing multiple levels of security controls throughout an IT system.
+This approach ensures that if one layer fails, additional layers will continue to protect the system.

+### CIA Triad

+The CIA Triad is a fundamental concept in information security, focusing on three key principles:

+- **Confidentiality**: Ensuring that information is accessible only to those authorized to access it.
+- **Integrity**: Maintaining the accuracy and completeness of data.
+- **Availability**: Ensuring that information and resources are available to authorized users when needed.

+### Vulnerabilities

+Vulnerabilities are weaknesses in a system that can be exploited by threats to gain unauthorized access to resources.
+Identifying and mitigating vulnerabilities is critical to maintaining a secure environment.

+### Encryption

+Encryption is the process of converting data into a coded form to prevent unauthorized access.
+AWS provides various encryption services to protect data at rest and in transit.

+### Cyphers

+Cyphers are algorithms used to perform encryption and decryption.
+Common cyphers include AES (Advanced Encryption Standard) and RSA (Rivest-Shamir-Adleman).

+### Cryptographic Keys

+Cryptographic keys are used in encryption and decryption processes.
+They come in two types: symmetric (same key for encryption and decryption) and asymmetric (different keys for encryption and decryption).

+### Hashing & Salting

+- **Hashing**: The process of converting data into a fixed-size string of characters, which is typically a hash code.
+Hashing is used for data integrity checks.
+- **Salting**: Adding random data to a hash input to ensure that even identical inputs produce different hash outputs, enhancing security.

+### Digital Signatures & Signing

+Digital signatures use cryptographic techniques to verify the authenticity and integrity of a message, software, or digital document.
+They ensure that the message has not been altered and confirm the sender's identity.

+### In-Transit vs At-Rest Encryption

+- **In-Transit Encryption**: Protects data as it moves between systems or over networks.
+   - Transport Layer Security (TLS)
+   - Secure Sockets Layers (SSL)
+- **At-Rest Encryption**: Protects data stored on disks or other media.

+### Compliance Programs

+AWS compliance programs help customers meet regulatory and compliance requirements.
+AWS provides certifications and attestations for various standards, such as:
+   - General Data Protection Regulation (GDPR)
+   - International Organization for Standardization (ISO / International Electrotechnical Commission)
+   - System and Organization Controls (SOC)
+   - Payment Card INdustry Data Security Standard (PCI DSS)
+   - Federal Information Processing Standard (FIPS) 140-2

+### Pen Testing

+Penetration Testing (Pen Testing) involves simulating cyber attacks on your system to identify and fix security vulnerabilities.
+AWS allows customers to perform Pen Testing on their AWS environments.

+### AWS Artifact

+AWS Artifact is a portal that provides on-demand access to AWS's security and compliance reports, such as SOC, PCI, and ISO certifications.

+### AWS Inspector
+Hardening refers to the process of securing a system by reducing its surface of vulnerability.
+Hardening is common for Virtual Machines where you run a collection of security checks known as a security benchmark

+AWS Inspector is an automated security assessment service that runs a security benchmark against specific EC2 instances.
+It can perform *Network* and *Host* Assesments.

+### DDoS

+Distributed Denial of Service (DDoS) attacks aim to disrupt the normal traffic of a targeted server, service, or network by overwhelming it with a flood of internet traffic.

+### AWS Shield

+AWS Shield is a managed DDoS protection service that safeguards web applications running on AWS.
+It comes in two tiers: Standard (free) and Advanced (paid).

+### AWS GuardDuty

+AWS GuardDuty is a threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts and workloads.

+### Amazon Macie

+Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover, monitor, and protect sensitive data in AWS.

+### AWS VPN

+AWS VPN enables secure connections between your on-premises networks and your AWS environments through IPsec VPN connections.

+### AWS WAF (Web Application Firewall)

+AWS WAF is a web application firewall that helps protect your web applications from common web exploits and vulnerabilities by allowing you to control the traffic that reaches your applications.

+### Hardware Security Module (HSM)

+AWS CloudHSM provides managed hardware security modules that enable you to generate and use your own encryption keys on the AWS Cloud, complying with stringent security standards.

+### AWS KMS (Key Management Service)

+AWS KMS is a managed service that enables you to create and control the encryption keys used to encrypt your data, integrating with various AWS services for seamless encryption.

+### CloudHSM

+AWS CloudHSM is a cloud-based hardware security module (HSM) that allows you to manage your encryption keys using FIPS 140-2 Level 3 validated HSMs, providing high levels of security for cryptographic operations.

+Understanding these security services and concepts helps you build a secure, compliant, and resilient AWS environment.

+In-Transit vs At-Transit Encryption
+   Transport Layer Security (TLS)
+   Secure Sockets Layers (SSL)

+## Variation Study

+### Know Your Initialisms

+Understanding the various initialisms used in AWS services is crucial for distinguishing between them and knowing their specific functionalities.

+### AWS Config vs AWS AppConfig

+- **AWS Config**: A service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
+It continuously monitors and records AWS resource configurations and allows automated compliance checks.
+- **AWS AppConfig**: A service used to quickly deploy application configurations, allowing you to manage and deploy application configuration changes in a controlled and monitored way.

+### SNS vs SQS

+- **SNS (Simple Notification Service)**: A fully managed messaging service for both application-to-application (A2A) and application-to-person (A2P) communication.
+It uses a publish/subscribe model to send messages to multiple subscribers.
+- **SQS (Simple Queue Service)**: A fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
+It uses a queuing model to send messages between distributed application components.

+### SNS vs SES vs PinPoint vs Workmail

+- **SNS (Simple Notification Service)**: Used for sending notifications to multiple subscribers via various protocols such as SMS, email, and HTTP/S.
+- **SES (Simple Email Service)**: A cloud-based email sending service designed for sending marketing, notification, and transactional emails.
+- **PinPoint**: A flexible and scalable outbound and inbound marketing communications service.
+It enables targeted messaging across multiple channels including email, SMS, and push notifications.
+- **WorkMail**: A secure, managed business email and calendar service.

+### Amazon Inspector vs AWS Trusted Advisor

+- **Amazon Inspector**: An automated security assessment service that helps improve the security and compliance of applications deployed on AWS.
+It identifies vulnerabilities and deviations from best practices.
+- **AWS Trusted Advisor**: Provides real-time guidance to help you provision your resources following AWS best practices.
+It covers areas such as cost optimization, performance, security, fault tolerance, and service limits.

+### Connect Named Services

+Understanding AWS services with "Connect" in their name helps differentiate their purposes:

+- **Amazon Connect**: A cloud-based contact center service that makes it easy to set up and manage a customer contact center.
+- **AWS IoT Core**: Although not named "Connect", it provides connectivity for internet of things (IoT) devices to AWS services.

+### Elastic Transcoder vs MediaConvert

+- **Elastic Transcoder**: A cloud-based media transcoding service designed to convert media files from their source format into versions that will play back on devices like smartphones, tablets, and PCs.
+- **MediaConvert**: A file-based video transcoding service with broadcast-grade features, designed for large-scale video processing workflows.

+### AWS Artifact vs Amazon Inspector

+- **AWS Artifact**: A portal that provides on-demand access to AWS's security and compliance reports, such as SOC, PCI, and ISO certifications.
+- **Amazon Inspector**: An automated security assessment service that helps improve the security and compliance of applications deployed on AWS by identifying vulnerabilities and deviations from best practices.

+### ELB Variants

+Understanding the different types of Elastic Load Balancers (ELBs) helps you choose the right one for your use case:

+- **ELB (Elastic Load Balancer)**: A general term for load balancing services provided by AWS.
+- **ALB (Application Load Balancer)**: Best suited for load balancing HTTP and HTTPS traffic, operating at the application layer (OSI model layer 7).
+- **NLB (Network Load Balancer)**: Best suited for load balancing TCP, UDP, and TLS traffic, operating at the transport layer (OSI model layer 4), capable of handling millions of requests per second while maintaining ultra-low latencies.
+- **GWLB (Gateway Load Balancer)**: A transparent network gateway that can deploy, scale, and manage third-party virtual appliances, operating at layer 3 (network layer) of the OSI model.
+- **CLB (Classic Load Balancer)**: The original AWS load balancer, supporting both layer 4 and layer 7 load balancing, intended for applications built within the EC2-Classic network.

+Understanding these variations and differences between AWS services helps you select the appropriate tools for your specific needs, ensuring efficient and effective use of AWS resources.